rVnPower/pixivfe/doc/dev/features/exponential_backoff.md

 1. API request level
 2. Token management level

-### Key aspects

-1. Both implementations use a base timeout value that doubles with each retry or failure.
-2. Both have a maximum backoff time to prevent excessively long waits.
-3. The token manager's implementation is per-token, allowing for fine-grained control over individual token usage.
-4. The request retry mechanism applies to all requests, providing a general-purpose backoff strategy.
-5. Backoff settings for both levels can be configured separately via environment variables.

 ## Configuration

 The backoff settings for both API request level and token management level can be configured using environment variables.
 If not set, default values are used.